Influenza (the flu)

 Queensland Health influenza vaccination resources:

-- Queensland Health 2024 Influenza vaccination advice | Queensland Health12
+Queensland Health 2026 Influenza vaccination advice | Queensland Health

-- 2024 Free Flu Vaccination Program | Queensland Health12
+2026 Free Flu Vaccination Program | Queensland Health

-The online version of the Australian Immunisation Handbook13 provides up to date clinical guidelines for health professionals on the safest and most effective use of vaccines in their practice.
+The online version of the Australian Immunisation Handbook provides up to date clinical guidelines for health professionals on the safest and most effective use of vaccines in their practice.
 Always use the online version to ensure you have the most current information.